-10) MASTER'S PROGRAM CREDITS: Credits completed at JNM or another institution in a related master's program and to be applied toward your doctoral degree (may include up to 6 farm hours of thesis credits).
-Credits from another institution must be graded at least 'B' (3.0).
+10) MASTER'S PROGRAM CREDITS: Credits completed at UNM or another institution in a related master's program and to be applied toward your doctoral degree (may include up to 6 term hours of thesis credits).
+Credits from another institution must be graded at least "B" (3.0).

-С Dept & Course ≠ Course Title Term Hrs Grade Term/Year (e.g. Fall/2007) Institution Name/or UNM Instructor
+С Dept & Course # Course Title Term Hrs Grade Term/Year (e.g. Fall/2007) Institution Name/or UNM Instructor ()

-11) TRANSFER COURSES or NON-DEGREE CREDITS: Courses completed at an institution often than UNM or at UNM in non-degree status, and used to fulfill requirements for this degree.
-To not include Master's credits total in section 13 above.
+11) TRANSFER COURSES or NON-DEGREE CREDITS: Courses completed at an institution other than UNM or at UNM in non-degree status, and used to fulfill requirements for this degree.
+Do not include Master's credits listed in section 10 above.
 Graduate programs must determine that: (1) these are graduate credits; and, (2) the courses have appropriate content for this degree.
-Include a photocopy of the original transpirt for credits not completed at UNM.
-Credits from another institution must be graded at least 15° (3.0).
+Include a photocopy of the original transcript for credits not completed at UNM.
+Credits from another institution must be graded at least "B" (3.0).

-С Dept & Course # Course Titls Term Hrs Grade Tarm/Year (e.g. Fall/2007) Institution Name or UNM Instructor
+С Dept & Course # Course Title Term Hrs Grade Term/Year (e.g. Fall/2007) Institution Name or UNM Instructor · ·